Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 51-point total in five of eight games this season.
+- Tampa Bay and its opponents have gone over the current 50.5-point total in five of eight games this season.

-- Washington and its opponents have combined to score more than 51 points in four of eight games this season.
+- Washington's games have gone over 50.5 points in four of eight chances this season.

-- Sunday's over/under is 1.0 point lower than the two team's combined 52 points per game average.

-- This contest's total is 0.3 points lower than the 51.3 these two squads combine to give up per game in 2020.
+- The combined points per game average of the two teams, 52, is 1.5 points more than Sunday's over/under.

+- The 51.3 points per game these two squads have allowed to opponents this season are 0.8 more than the 50.5 total in this contest.

-- Buccaneers games have an average total of 50.6 points this season, 0.4 fewer than Sunday's over/under.
+- Buccaneers games this season feature an average total of 50.6 points, a number 0.1 points higher than Sunday's over/under.

-- The 51 total in this game is 4.6 points above the 46.4 average total in Football Team games this season.
+- The 50.5 over/under in this game is 4.1 points above the 46.4 average total in Football Team games this season.

 Buccaneers stats and trends

-- The Buccaneers are 3-0 ATS when favored by 9.5 points or more this season.
+- The Buccaneers have been favored by 9.5 points or more three times this season and are 3-0 ATS in those contests.

-- Tampa Bay's games this year have gone over the total in five out of eight opportunities (62.5%).

-- Tampa Bay is 2-4 against the spread and 4-2 overall when the team churns out over 389.4 yards.
+- In games that Tampa Bay totals more than 389.4 yards, the team is 2-4 against the spread and 4-2 overall.

-- The Buccaneers have turned the ball over one more time (10 total) than the Football Team have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with Washington.